utkarshgpt71/CS_6110_Project/Poly_Inputs/README.md

 x&ast;&ast;2 + 3&ast;y ; 3

-Use semicolon to separate the actaul equation and its modulus. ** is the symbol for exponent.
+Use semicolon to separate the actaul equation and its modulus. &ast;&ast; is the symbol for exponent.
 Also the equation will be treated equivalent to 0 mod 3.
 So transform all your equations accordingly before writing them down in this file.

 View one of the .poly files in this directory to understand the format better.